Homotopical Intersection Theory, III: multi-relative intersection problems: Language

-in which $X'$ is weakly contractible is said to be a {\it homotopy cofiber sequence} By slight abuse of notation. sometimes surpress $X'$ and write it as $A \to Y \to C$.
-More generally, one has the notion of homotopy cofiber sequence in dimensions $\le s$, which in this instance means that the map $\hocolim(X' \leftarrow A \to Y) \to C$ is $s$-connected.
-These notions dualize in the obvious way to homotopy fiber sequences.
+We say an object $Y$ of $\cal T(X)$ or $\cal R(X)$ has dimension $\le s$ it is built up from the initial object by attaching cells of dimension at most $s$.
+In $\cal T(X)$ this means that the underlying space of $Y$ is a cell complex of dimension at most $s$.
+In $\cal R(X)$ it means that the pair $(Y,X)$ is a relative cell complex of dimension at most $s$.
+In either case we write $\dim Y \le s$.

-We say an object $Y$ of $\cal T(X)$ has dimension $\le s$ if the underlying space of $Y$ is a cell complex of dimension $\le s$.
-In this case we write $\dim Y \le s$.
-If $Y$ is an object of $\cal R(X)$ we define the notion of dimension in a slightly different way: we write $\dim Y \le s$ in this case if $Y$ is obtained from $X$ by attaching cells of dimension at most $s$.
+A sequence of maps $A \to Y \to C$ in $\cal T(X)$ forms a {\it homotopy cofiber sequence} (respectively, in degrees $\le r$) if it comes equipped with a homotopy from $A\to C$ to a composition of the form $A\to X \to C$ (where $X$ is viewed as the terminal object) such that the induced map from the homotopy cofiber of $A\to Y$ (i.e., the homotopy colimit of $X \leftarrow A\to Y$) to $C$ is a weak equivalence (respectively $r$-connected).
+The dual notion of homotopy fiber sequence (in degrees $\le r$) is defined analogously.

 \begin{lem} Suppose that $A \to Y \to C$ is a homotopy cofiber sequence of $\cal T(X)$.
 Assume that $A$ is $r_1$-connected and $C$ is $r_2$-connected.
 Then $A \to Y \to C$ is a homotopy fiber sequence in dimensions $\le r_1+r_2$. \end{lem}